Back to Blog

 Dedicated AI Governance vs inhouse solutions

-Every organization deploying AI eventually faces a critical decision: should we build our own AI governance solution in-house, or should we adopt a purpose-built platform?
-It's a question that comes up in boardrooms, strategy meetings, and IT planning sessions with increasing frequency.
-On the surface, building something custom can feel appealing - after all, who knows your organization better than you do?
+Every organization deploying AI eventually faces a decision: build AI governance in-house or adopt a purpose-built platform?
+Building custom can feel appealing—who knows your organization better than you do?

-But here's the thing: AI governance is complex, evolving rapidly, and demands expertise that goes far beyond traditional software development.
-It's not just about tracking models or managing data.
-It's about navigating intricate regulatory frameworks, implementing industry best practices, managing risk across an entire AI portfolio, and doing all of this while regulations change seemingly overnight.
+But AI governance is complex, evolving rapidly, and demands expertise beyond traditional software development.
+It requires navigating regulatory frameworks, implementing best practices, managing risk across AI portfolios, and adapting as regulations change.

 Build vs Buy Comparison